 Fellow Catholics, the burden is ours to reach out to our Protestant brothers and sisters in love.
-I am not saying that they are wrong and we are right—to endorse this type of mindset is the way walls are built.
+I am not saying that they are wrong, and we are right—to endorse such a mindset is the way walls are built.
 We do not need to be wall builders; we need to be bridge builders.
 We have plenty to learn from the Protestant tradition.

 Getting back to the question asked by the convert in the small group.
-What she was actually, saying was “Please show me in scripture where God teaches about Purgatory.
+What she was actually asking was “Please show me in Scripture where God teaches about Purgatory.
 Please help me to understand, because if it is true, I really want to know.”

 Catholics, I understand that the Church is our authority when it comes to Church doctrine, but, as I have learned, the doctrine that we have been taught is grounded in biblical truth.
 If for no other reason, please learn how to explain our faith through the Bible out of love for our neighbors, so that when we are asked, we can give a reason for the hope that we carry so precious within our hearts (1 Peter 3: 15).

 6. My people are ruined for lack of knowledge!

 It only takes a quick Internet search for “Purgatory” to fill the mind with hundreds of grotesque images of the depravity of humanity.
 Images depicting naked, suffering, and often burning souls that have been illustrated through paintings and various other forms of disturbing artwork throughout the history of the Church.